Gabriela Jarzębska

 So, let’s move on to the next phase of the software development cycle which is product development.

-Product Development Phase
+Product Development

 Once the design is created (or at least a part of it) and the team has received the requirements specification, the coding part begins.
 This is the moment when developers build the front end and back end of your app.

 Of course, the coding stage, like any of the previous stages of software development, can be outsourced to an external software development company.
 The reasons for outsourcing can vary from a lack of required resources or available skills to the desire to focus with your own team on the company’s core products and services.
-If you want to learn more, I recommend you to read an interesting article about the pros and cons of outsourcing software development by Mike.
+If you want to learn more, I recommend you to read an interesting article about the pros and cons of outsourcing software development.

 At this stage, the development team’s goal is, of course, to deliver a high-quality digital product (at least when you choose the Time & Material billing model, you can learn more about that in my article about Fixed-Price risks).
 Having all the information needed, hand in hand with you our team priorities tasks based on their impact, dependencies and urgency, and then defines the scope and goals for each Agile Sprint.
 As I mentioned at the beginning of this article, our team avoids a strict waterfall approach – instead, we incorporate flexibility for changes at every stage of the project with Agile methodology.